 3. Submit us request for remote access with your IP address

-- When scheduling your beamtime, submit to Sheila Trznadel (email@example.com) your request to run remote for approval.
+- When scheduling your beamtime, submit to your host a request to run remote.

 - Note that remote access can be allowed from a requested pool of IP addresses only and only for the time of experiment.

-- If you are behind a proxy or firewall, your IP address presented to us may differ from what you see locally.
+- Also, if you are behind a proxy or firewall, your IP address presented to us may differ from what you see locally.

 - Run Check IP Address tool to check your IP and email the requested pool of IP addresses to your host.